fbpx

 Tibooburra is where I stayed just before my crash and where I received the initial care after it.
 It was great to catch up with those at the Family Hotel, especially Phyllis, a local and in 2021, the Dingo Fence Warden (NSW/QLD state border).

-By mid-morning on the 10th, we finally got the all-clear for both Cameron Corner Road and Toona Gate Road and made it there at the end of the day in readiness to start pedalling on the 11th.
+By mid-morning on the 10th, we finally got the all-clear for both Cameron Corner Road and Toona Gate Road and made it there by the end of the day in readiness to start pedalling on the 11th.
 There were still muddy puddles across parts of the roads, but we made it through (Martin was bogged once).

 The Toona Gate road sign near the Dingo Fence, the NSW and Queensland border